 Obviously different industries will find different success with different platforms.
 Apparel, shoes and consumables might find more success on Facebook and Pinterest, while professional services and marketing businesses find success on LinkedIn and Google.
 Restaurants and entertainment companies might utilize twitter and yelp to further their brand.
 Whether you have one of these companies or not, once you know the habits of your core target market and where they spend the majority of their online social time, connecting with them will be much easier.

 Any questions?
-Or are you already finding success with facebook, twitter, pinterest, Google+, LinkedIn or something else?
+Or are you already finding success with facebook, twitter, pinterest, LinkedIn or something else?
 We would love to read about it.
-Please comment below~
+Please connect with us here.